laurapm/eco-smart-pot/database/operations/README.md

 or
 [unordered](https://docs.mongodb.com/manual/reference/method/db.collection.bulkWrite/#bulkwrite-example-unordered-bulk-write).
 It means that ordered operations are executed serially.
-Therefore, if an error ocurs during the execution of the bulk the reamining operations will not be executed and MongoDB will return an error.
+Therefore, if an error occurs during the execution of the bulk the remaining operations will not be executed and MongoDB will return an error.

 On the other hand, executing an unordered list of operations means that they